This DIY enamel pots makeover is as quick and beautiful as this post is 🙂

 If the inside of the pot cracks or chips, the enamel could chip into your food or the cookware could start rusting.

 We still have some light turquoise wall paint leftover.
 It`s an acrylic water-soluble paint.
 It`s texture makes a soft authentic pottery tactile touch.
-I decided to give it a try on our old chipped polka dot and other enamel pots.
+I decided to give it a try on our old chipped polka dot and other enameled pots.

 This post contains affiliate links.
 For more information, see my disclosures here.